 What To Do To Get Vaccine

-The Delta Variant of COVID-19 is spreading rapidly.
-Getting the vaccine is the best way to keep from getting the virus & going to the hospital.
+The Delta Variant of COVID-19 spread rapidly and the Omicron Variant spread even more quickly.
+Getting the vaccine and then the booster when eligible is the best way to keep from getting the virus & going to the hospital.

 Some websites to help find vaccines: